Running a Win10 beta build on a Surface Pro 3? Don’t shut down.

 The only solution being proposed is a full reinstall from a bootable USB drive.

-There’s a monstrous string of SP3 laments attached to Dona Sarkar’s tweet from Sunday, promising us “more info on Monday.”
+There’s a monstrous string of Surface Pro 3 laments attached to Dona Sarkar’s tweet from Sunday, promising us “more info on Monday.”
 Monday’s here, and there’s no notice as yet.

 Of course, you shouldn’t run beta builds on hardware that you need to use.
 But … Microsoft’s own Surface Pro 3, this late in the beta testing cycle — and released to both Fast and Slow rings, fer heaven's sake?
 You have to wonder who’s running the show.